-The Declaration of Intent to Complete form is completed by your Didactic Program Director when you are applying to dietetic internship (in February 2022, for e.g.) before completing your DPD coursework (to be completed in May 2022, for e.g.).
+The Declaration of Intent to Complete form is completed by your Didactic Program Director when you are applying to dietetic internship (in February 2023, for example.) before completing your DPD coursework (to be completed in May 2023, for example).
 It is a standardized form provided by the Didactic Program Director and is required as part of the DI application materials.
 By signing a Declaration of Intent your DPD Director is stating that you are expected to complete the DPD in a specified amount of time and the courses left to complete the DPD.
 An example copy of the Declaration of Intent is provided next.